-Recent accounting pronouncements are discussed in the notes to our consolidated financial statements included under Item 8 of our 2010 Annual Report.
-Other than the pronouncements discussed in our 2010 Annual Report, we are not aware of any other pronouncements that materially affect our financial position or results of operations.
+Recent accounting pronouncements are discussed in the notes to our consolidated financial statements included under Item 10f this report.
+Other than those pronouncements, we are not aware of any other pronouncements that materially affect our financial position or results of operations.